Animal Kingdom is a spectacular adventure where we meet the six fascinating families of the Animal Kingdom.

 In March 2015, a team from the Montreal Rio Tinto Alcan Planetarium travelled to Yellowknife in the Northwest Territories to spend many frigid nights filming no fewer than 179,000 images of the northern lights in 360°.
 The crew had the perfect conditions to observe these shimmering waves of light beneath a clear sky far from sources of light pollution.
 In these northern regions, aurorae borealis are visible 240 nights a year on average.

 Australia: The Wild Continent carries its audience through the wildest and most beautiful landscapes in Australia in search of the hidden stories that make this continent unique.
-Discover flora and fauna that has evolved in splendid isolation, explore ancient landscapes sculpted by great geological forces, and learn what it means to care for Country from traditional custodians of the land.
+Discover flora and fauna that have evolved in splendid isolation, explore ancient landscapes sculpted by great geological forces, and learn what it means to care for Country from traditional custodians of the land.
+Each destination has its own unique story of formation and biological significance unlike any other place on earth.

 Far Northern Australia is a land of extremes.
 Huge bushfires ravage the ancient landscape in the dry season and the world’s biggest thunderstorms bring torrential rain and flooding in the wet season.
 These almost Jurassic conditions have created some of the richest wetlands on Earth.